Dynamic-Book/DyboApp/resources/doc/DynabookApp/README.md

 # Introduction

-The cash register is a boring computer designed for efficiency.
-The Dynabook, both software and hardware, wants to bring this efficiency to teachers and students to manage their job of teaching and learning.
+The cash register is a streamlined computer designed for efficiency within a restricted context.
+The
+Dynabook, both software and hardware, wants to bring this kind of efficiency to teachers and students to manage their job of teaching and learning.

 ![A closed Dynabook](images/image2-sm.png)